 One of the most useful features of SVN is the ability to create branches to protect the source code from potentially destabilizing changes.
-Typically, branching can be used to try out and develop new features without disturbing the trunk (the main line of development) with errors and bugs.
-Then, once the new feature has been stabilized and finished, the branch can then be merged back into the trunk.
+Typically, branching is used to try out and develop new features without disturbing the trunk (the main line of development) with errors and bugs.
+Then, once the new feature is stabilized and finished, the branch is then merged back into the trunk.

 svn copy <https://subversion.assembla.com/svn/path/to/trunk> \